GoogleChrome/web.dev/src/site/content/en/blog/module-workers/index.md

 Now that the specification has been updated, browsers are beginning to implement the new behavior.
-This takes time because there are some extra complications associated with bringing JavaScript Modules to service worker.
-Service worker registration needs to [compare imported scripts with their previous cached versions](https://chromestatus.com/feature/6533131347689472) when determining whether to trigger an update, and this needs to be implemented for JavaScript Modules when used for service workers.
+This takes time because there are some extra complications associated with bringing JavaScript modules to service worker.
+Service worker registration needs to [compare imported scripts with their previous cached versions](https://chromestatus.com/feature/6533131347689472) when determining whether to trigger an update, and this needs to be implemented for JavaScript modules when used for service workers.
 Also, service workers need to be able to [bypass the cache](https://chromestatus.com/feature/5897293530136576) for scripts in certain cases when checking for updates.